Cologuard Classic

-The Cologuard Classic is a professional golf tournament on the PGA Tour Champions.
-It debuted in 2015 at the Catalina Course of Omni Tucson National, in Tucson, Arizona.
+The Cologuard Classic is a professional golf tournament in Arizona on the PGA Tour Champions.
+It debuted in 2015 at the Catalina Course of Omni Tucson National.
+The event moved several miles east to La Paloma Country Club in 2024.

 The Tucson Open was a fixture on the PGA Tour for over six decades, from 1945 through 2006, and was often held at the Catalina Course, which opened in 1961.
 Tucson hosted the WGC-Accenture Match Play Championship for eight years in nearby Marana, from 2007 through 2014.